-The iconic Souk Madinat has done one up on itself by adding a restaurant deck calling it, “Souk Boardwalk”.
+The iconic Souk Madinat has done one upon itself by adding a restaurant deck called “Souk Boardwalk.”
 Souk Boardwalk is made from teak wood as an elevated platform to seat more than 250 diners at a time.
-The deck is open, however, has a cloth covered pergola to shade you from sun and heat.
+The deck is open; however, it has a cloth-covered pergola to shade you from sun and heat.

 The Souk Boardwalk starts from the restaurant Travders Vic and has an area of 500 sq. meter.
 While dining, you may enjoy the scenic Bur Al Arab.

 The Alfresco experience of Souk Boardwalk is further enhanced due to the meandering water canal.

 Wherever you are in Dubai, The Souk Madinat is never far away from you.
 As the name suggests, it is located in the Jumeirah district of Dubai.
 From downtown, a taxi driver would take less than 20 minutes to get there, and if you have a car, it becomes much easier as it is next to the iconic 7-star hotel property, The Burj Al Arab, which towers the skyline where the Souk Madinat is located.

 You will never miss the traditional Arabic style design of the mall from far.
 If you are a pro-environmentalist, then hop onto bus 8, 81, F55A, and X28 lines that stop at one of the nearest stations on a 10-minute walk away.
 Now, you may take the metro and get down at the Mall of Emirates and take a connecting bus to the Souk.